 Fred Evanger founded Evanger Dog & Cat Food Company in 1935.
 Mr. Evanger bred and showed Great Danes.
 He was unhappy with the current dog food available, so he opened his own company to make quality food he felt comfortable feeding his dogs.
 His main goal was to make a food that was free from harmful additives and preservatives.

-Their website claims that they use high-quality, inspected meats in their foods.
-(However, it is essential to note that they don’t claim it is FDA or USDA inspected – just “inspected.”)
-This company has been involved in plenty of controversy over the years, which peaked in 2017.
+They use high-quality, inspected meats in their foods.
+However, the company has been involved in plenty of controversy over the years, which peaked in 2017.

 They hand pack some of their foods and were one of the first companies to do so.
 Their Hand Packed food project has been going on since 2003.